gladia-research-group/cocola/README.md

 ```
 python main.py fit --config path/to/config.yaml
 ```
-See `configs` for examples of cofig files.
+See `configs` for examples of config files.

 ### Example: Training a contrastive model on CocoChorales + MoisesDB + Slakh2100
 ```